AhmadMoemen/erofs/README.md

 - IF you're running into issues like "not enough space to setup filesystem", specify filesystem size by adding the size (I recommend 64MB) after $2.

 ### Product image rebuilding ###
-- OPlus (previously oppo) has been being a jerk and adding a butt ton of useless so-called "optimizations" (porting killers).
+- OPlus (previously oppo) has been a jerk lately and keeps adding a butt ton of useless so-called "optimizations" (porting killers).
 This is one of them.
-- In Android 12 (OxygenOS 12 at least), OPlus has added `OPLUS_FEATURE_OVERLAY_MOUNT` to "mount product partition from existing my_* partitions" (to save image space? idk).
+- In oplus Android 12 builds, OPlus has added `OPLUS_FEATURE_OVERLAY_MOUNT` to "mount product partition from existing my_* partitions" (to save image space? idk).
 With this going on, the product image shipped with OTAs is a dummy image that could not be mounted.
 - Non-OPlus devices does NOT have `OPLUS_FEATURE_OVERLAY_MOUNT` implementation (and it is highly unrecommended to use it, as someone has bricked their devices before after implementing it).
 However, product image should NOT be empty (there is a system symlink pointing to `/product`).
 Therefore, this script is written to merge the my_* partitions into a single product image to replicate the `/product` behavior on OPlus devices.
+- Note from the forker: The product partition might NOT be a dummy image, but might be a generic one, it has the device props!
+Not sure about the implementation at all but it seems like product image can be fixed to be mounted after all...

 Usage:
 `